Lucy Powell: Opposition backbencher (2016–2020)

-She resigned from the Shadow Cabinet on 26 June 2016, along with dozens of shadow cabinet colleagues unhappy with Corbyn's leadership.
+Powell resigned from the Shadow Cabinet on 26 June 2016, along with dozens of shadow cabinet colleagues unhappy with Corbyn's leadership.
 She supported Owen Smith in the 2016 Labour leadership election.

-At the snap 2017 general election, Powell was again re-elected, with an increased vote share of 77.4% and an increased majority of 31,445.
+At the snap 2017 UK general election, Powell was again re-elected, with an increased vote share of 77.4% and an increased majority of 31,445.
 Upon receiving the exit poll for the results of election, Powell's reaction had been one of surprise and disbelief as polls indicated a hung parliament, suggesting that Labour had performed much better than anticipated.
 Footage from that night shows her gasping in astonishment at the results.
 The day after the election she stated that, "We did get it wrong on Jeremy Corbyn.
-I'm really glad that we got it wrong".
+I'm really glad that we got it wrong."

-During her period on the backbenches, she focused on issues including online harms and digital regulation, co-founding the All-Party Parliamentary Group on Social Media and calling for stronger safeguards against harmful content and misinformation.
-She also introduced a Private Member’s Bill on online hate speech, proposing tighter controls on tech companies’ responsibilities for harmful content.
+During her period on the backbenches, Powell focused on issues including online harms and digital regulation, co-founding the All-Party Parliamentary Group on Social Media and calling for stronger safeguards against harmful content and misinformation.
+She also introduced a Private Member's Bill on online hate speech, proposing tighter controls on tech companies' responsibilities for harmful content.
 Powell took an interest in housing and local government, campaigning on cladding and building safety issues after the Grenfell Tower fire, and raising concerns about urban regeneration projects in Manchester.
 She also sat on the Commons Science and Technology Committee, contributing to inquiries into data use, digital policy, and the impact of automation.

 In September 2017, the political commentator Iain Dale placed Powell at Number 81 in The 100 Most Influential People on the Left.

-At the 2019 general election, Powell was again re-elected, with a decreased vote share of 70.4% and a decreased majority of 29,089.
+At the 2019 UK general election, Powell was again re-elected, with a decreased vote share of 70.4% and a decreased majority of 29,089.
 Powell endorsed Keir Starmer in the 2020 Labour Party leadership election.